bright/new-www/content/blog/building-mvp-for-femtech.md

 ### Prototyping (1-4 weeks)

 This is the moment to visualize the idea, often in the form of basic clickable mockups.
-This stage helps every member of the development process—both business and technological sides—to ensure they are on the same page.
+This stage helps every member of the development process – both business and technological sides – to ensure they are on the same page.
 It also enables the elimination of initial mistakes in the UI.

 ### Development and launch the MVP (4-20 weeks)